-This is a great time-saving feature for anyone installing many arms at once, and can also be found on iMovR’s Tempo and Trace monitor arm systems.
+This is a great time-saving feature for anyone installing many arms at once, and can also be found on iMovR’s Tempo monitor arm system.

 The Compass comes with an industry-leading 15-year warranty and that’s one indicator that this arm will perform flawlessly for many years to come.
 You can also just feel the quality when moving the arm around.
 It’s not floppy like cheaper arms.

 The fact that this arm meets or exceeds ANSI/BIFMA x5.5 and CSA CAN/CGSB44.227 is another indication of quality, ensuring the consumer that it has been exercised by robotic testing machines through thousands of test cycles to ensure that its quality stands up to “commercial contract” office furniture standards.
 Be sure to check our article on The Differences between Gas Piston and Metal Spring Counterbalance Mechanisms in Monitor Arms, for more on how monitor arms differ.